 Kendra Fanconi, Artistic Director and Co-Founder

 Kendra Fanconi is the Artistic Director of The Only Animal, a 16-year-old company that is uniquely dedicated to theatre that springs from a deep engagement with place, and towards solutionary outcomes for this climate moment.
 She is known for her love of the impossible.
 Selected Credits for directing/writing: World premiere of Slime, written by Bryony Lavery, tinkers, based on the Pulitzer-Prize winning novel by Paul Harding, Nothing But Sky, a living comic book (Jessie for Significant Artistic Achievement), NiX, theatre of snow and ice, at the 2010 Cultural Olympiad and Enbridge Festival, Alberta Theatre Projects 2009, (Winner of Betty Mitchell Award and Vancouver’s Critic’s Choice Award for Innovation).
 Current projects include 1000 Year Theatre and Museum of Rain.
 Kendra leads the Artist Brigade, bringing arts and artists to the front lines of the climate movement.
-Kendra lives on Shíshálh land on the far left coast of Canada, and is a farmer, a forager, partner to a philosopher, and mother to two kids who are real characters.
+Kendra is a founding member and a coordinating circle member of SCALE, Sectoral Climate Arts Leadership for the Emergency, where she is a conduit for the Artist Mobilization Working Group, fondly known as the Art Mob.
+Kendra lives on Shíshálh land on the far left coast of Canada, and is a farmer, a forager, and mother to two kids who are real characters.

 Lisa first met The Only Animal while developing a collective creation in theatre school, and she’s been working on new play development and interdisciplinary collaborations ever since.
 She has produced with companies including Touchstone Theatre, The Chop Theatre, Awkward Stage, and Motherload Collective.
 From 2017-2019 Lisa was the Festival Coordinator for the Vancouver Outsider Art’s Festival with the Community Arts Council of Vancouver.
 In addition to producing, Lisa works as an actor, choreographer, and intimacy director.
 She is the resident choreographer with the Filipinx folk-dance company, Kababayang Pilipino.
 Lisa holds a BA in Psychology from SFU and is a graduate of Studio 58.
 She is currently studying Diversity and Inclusion at UBC and examining how to integrate these practices into the theatre ecology.